Blood Clot Injury Attorneys in Denver

 Meanwhile, doctors can do more to diagnose clots.
 To be blunt, when any collection of the above symptoms are present in a patient, it is the first duty of the attending doctor to rule out a life-threatening blood clot before looking at any other diagnosis.
 They may fail to use Well’s scoring for potential DVTs and PEs, or fail to order a test, or misread an ultrasound.

 The bottom line is, if doctors:

 - Fail to diagnose a clot in a timely manner

 - Fail to treat a clot in a timely and appropriate manner

 - Fail to take standard precautions to prevent a clot forming in a patient

-And a victim suffers serious harm, he or she may have suffered medical malpractice.
 To explore your own situation with an experienced medical malpractice attorney, call (877) 433-3906.
-Leventhal Puga & Braley P.C. has handled hundreds of similar cases across the United States in over forty years of practice.
+We at Leventhal Puga & Braley P.C. have handled hundreds of similar cases across the United States in over forty years of practice.
 We take care of our clients, and we’d like to take care of you.

 - Signs That You May Have A Blood Clot